Sisters of Perpetual Indulgence: Political activism, protest, and religious parodies

 The same year, the Sisters held another mock exorcism, this time of Pope John Paul II, coinciding with his visit to San Francisco, calling it the "Official San Francisco Papal Welcoming Committee".
 The Sisters claim the action, also taking place in Union Square, earned the organization a spot on the Papal List of Heretics.
 At the time of the papal visit, the relations between the Catholic and LGBT communities of San Francisco were strained because of a letter by the Dicastery for the Doctrine of the Faith, often called "Ratzinger Letter" in reference to Cardinal Joseph Ratzinger (later Pope Benedict XVI).
-The letter was considered an attack on the LGBT community, with LGBT newspaper Bay Area Reporter mocking the letter with a headline "Pope to Gays: 'Drop Dead."
-Some critics claimed that the letter implied that the LGBT community itself is responsible for violence against it, and that homosexual people were responsible for the AIDS crisis.
-The outrage grasped the entirety of the local LGBT community, with the city's newspapers and activist groups ridiculing the pope and publishing mocking cartoons.
+The letter was considered an attack on the LGBTQ community, with LGBTQ newspaper Bay Area Reporter mocking the letter with a headline "Pope to Gays: 'Drop Dead."
+Some critics claimed that the letter implied that the LGBTQ community itself is responsible for violence against it, and that homosexual people were responsible for the AIDS crisis.
+The outrage grasped the entirety of the local LGBTQ community, with the city's newspapers and activist groups ridiculing the pope and publishing mocking cartoons.
 Massive protests were planned for the date of the papal visit - a petition named "Pope, Stay Home!" was started by gay civil rights groups, and civil suits were filed in attempt to prevent the visit.
 Amidst these tensions, the "Papal Welcoming Committee" by the Sisters drew huge attention and sparked controversy.